teleyinex/teleyinex.github.com/blog/_posts/2014-07-04-commandline-candy-for-pybossa.md

 {% endhighlight%}

-Done! **You've even a progress bar and if you have more than 300 tasks, pbs will auto enable the throttling to respect the PyBossa limits of the server.** I love this ;-)
+Done! **You've even a progress bar and if you have more than 300 tasks, pbs will auto enable the throttling to respect the PYBOSSA limits of the server.** I love this ;-)

 ## Adding the task presenter, long description and tutorial